LaurentRDC/dissertation/content/graphite.md

 #### Reducing complexity with momentum-resolution {#sec:graphite-reducing-complexity}

-The number of coupled equations in @eq:graphite-nlm-phonons can be reduced by aggregating lattice heat capacities into two categories: the heat capacity of $A_1^\prime$, $C_{A_1^\prime}$, and the total effective heat capacity of all other relevant modes, defined as $C_l$.
+The number of coupled equations in @eq:graphite-nlm can be reduced by aggregating lattice heat capacities into two categories: the heat capacity of $A_1^\prime$, $C_{A_1^\prime}$, and the total effective heat capacity of all other relevant modes, defined as $C_l$.
 The calculation of $C_l$ boils down to adding the contribution of mode that can scatter into $A_1^\prime$ or from it, based on conservation of energy and momentum, weighted by the decay probabilities reported by Bonini *et al* [@Bonini2007].
 With this information:
 \begin{align}
     C_l &= \frac{9}{100} \left[ C_{ph,j=\text{TA}} + C_{ph,j=\text{TA}} \right] \\
         &+ \frac{36}{100} \left[ C_{ph,j=\text{TA}} + C_{ph,j=\text{LA}}\right] \nonumber \\